Amelie-Schreiber/anomaly_detection_persistent_homology/README.md

 ## Next Steps

-The next ovious thing to do would be to perform this analysis on all attention heads, and then determine what percentage of them classifies a given text as anomalous.
+The next obvious thing to do would be to perform this analysis on all attention heads, and then determine what percentage of them classifies a given text as anomalous.
 This can help us better understand both the information that the individual attention heads are capturing, as well as get a better determination of whether a text is anomalous.
 Unfortunately, due to computational constraints this will have to wait until later.